AnonymerNiklasistanonym/LatexExamples/README.md

 ### 1. Step - Create one

-Create with this website simple and fast your automata: http://madebyevan.com/fsm/ (It's also even open source here on GitHub: https://github.com/evanw/fsm).
+Create with this website simple and fast your automata: http://madebyevan.com/fsm/ (it's even [here on GitHub](https://github.com/evanw/fsm)).

 Then download the automatically created LaTeX code of this automata.